Rss

 Continuing with the graph we see the Korg 01/W which has an excellent sequencer (actually I tested the 01/RW), packed with features almost as much as Roland XP-50 (the later is slightly superior as it has RPS realtime phrase feature which speeds up things quite a bit).
 01/W is closely followed by Yamaha QX3, a super complicated sequencer, at least for me who never worked on it before, so it can be very confusing.
 It looks cool though and is super tight.
 Next surprise was ASR-10 – it’s literally on a level of QX-3 and QX is a dedicated hardware MIDI sequencer just for that.
 I was quite surprised as I remember having some reserved thoughts for its song mode so I tested it as well.
 And I was right, after measuring ASR’s sequencer in song mode, the performance unfortunately drops.
 I didn’t want to include the data in the table, because most of the people use it in regular pattern mode.
 For those interested, in song mode ASR-10 is 0.347ms average jitter and 2.7ms max jitter putting it just slightly shy of MPC2500.

 Next on the graph we have the Amiga along with Atari, a cult 16 bit machine that was most of the time used for “tracker” music but had a MIDI option using the serial port interface.
 The results are solid, but I never expected them to be stellar as Amiga has a set of many chips inside that require a lot of coordination – it was designed as a multimedia system.
 And this is where the sub 1 millisecond range ends and we are entering past 1ms area starting with Akai MPC2500 and Kurzweil K2600.
 I was actually surprised to see Kurzweil in here, I was expecting it near the top as Kurzweil is known for its “best of everything” approach.
 Followed by Ensoniq ESQ-1, and Kawai Q-80EX.
-Last but not least of the hardware sequencers listed in here came the Roland MC500 MkII, Espen Kraft’s favourite sequencer, there’s a cool video on YT check it out.
+Last but not least of the hardware sequencers listed in here came the Roland MC500 MkII.
+Espen Kraft has a cool video on YT check it out.
 It will throw away a note or two as far as 2.5ms, but for the 80’s soundtrack scores, it will do just fine.
 There is something magical about those tactile switches and the fact everything is there at a press of a finger, although it can go deep in microscope edit, hence good marks on the scoring table.
 The graph ends here, and is missing the MPC Renaissance for the reason already mentioned.

 Individual MIDI hardware outputs vs Jitter